 These individuals provide basic patient care and support under the direction and supervision of a registered professional nurse.

-The diagnostic team at Memorial Sloan Kettering includes doctors and other healthcare professionals who use information from blood tests, imaging tests, and other specialized diagnostic tests to identify the type and location of cancer and determine the stage (extent) of the disease.
-Like the treatment team, members of the diagnostic team are trained to identify specific types of cancer.
-The diagnostic team works with the treatment team to develop an individualized treatment plan for each patient.
+The diagnostic team at Memorial Sloan Kettering includes a pathologist, radiologist, nuclear medicine specialist, and genetic cancer specialist.
+These doctors and related healthcare professionals use information from blood tests, imaging tests, and other specialized diagnostic tests to identify the type and location of cancer and determine the stage (extent) of the disease.
+Like the treatment team, members of the diagnostic team are trained to identify specific types of cancer—and both work together to develop an individualized treatment plan.

 A radiologist, also known as a diagnostic radiologist, is a doctor who uses medical imaging technology, such as x-rays, CT, MRI, or ultrasound, to examine internal organs and other structures.
 Radiologists interpret information from imaging tests to help make an accurate diagnosis for many types of cancer.